 Frank Travaline practiced in Camden and Philadelphia for many years.
 He was a four-term New Jersey State Assemblyman in the 1930s, and ran for the office of Camden County Surrogate in 1934.

 An accomplished musician, Frank M. Travaline Jr. played trumpet with the Winegar Orchestra in New York, the Howard Lanin Orchestra and the Meyer Davis Orchestra.
 Another young musician who appeared with Howard Lanin was violinist Louis Feinberg, better known as Larry Fine of the Three Stooges.
-His brother, Dominic "Don" Travaline, was a professional musician, songwriter, and composer.
+Hi brother, Dominic "Don" Travaline, was a professional musician, songwriter, and composer.

 Frank M. Travaline Jr. married Winifred S. McHugh, and the Travaline family eventually included several children.
 He was an active member of the Elks, served as Exalted Ruler of the Camden Lodge, and in higher posts in the Elks organization.
 He also taught at the University of Pennsylvania for five years.

 Frank M. Travaline Jr. last lived in Woodbury Heights NJ.
 He passed away December 15, 1999 at the age of 100.
 He was survived five children, Sr. Patricia A. Travaline, MMS, Philip F. Travaline, Richard J. Travaline, Mary Ellen Krucz & Frank M. Travaline III; 10 grandchildren and 5 great-grandchildren.
-Frank M. Travaline Jr. was buried at Lakeview Memorial Park, Cinnaminson, NJ.
+Frank M. Traveline Jr. was buried at Lakeview Memorial Park, Cinnaminson, NJ.

 May 22, 1930